 Rather than how to incorporate, you might be wondering if incorporation is right for you and your business at this time.
 Here’s a short refresher on when and why you should incorporate your business.

 Benefits of incorporation

-It is easier to raise money from investors as incorporated businesses can sell shares in exchange for investment capital.
+It’s easier to raise money from investors, as incorporated businesses can sell shares in exchange for investment capital.

-The ownership of a corporation is easy to transfer.
-So succession planning is much easier in a corporation than a sole proprietorship.
+The ownership of a corporation is easy to transfer, making succession planning that much easier than it is with a sole proprietorship.

 Corporations are not limited to the lifespan of the owners.
-They can exist indefinitely.
+Because they are independent legal entities, they can exist indefinitely.